PO Box 609 • Perkinston, MS 39573

 The Maintenance Building was completed in 2009 and houses the maintenance, grounds and housekeeping departments.

-The Estuarine Education Center opened in January 2008 and serves as an outdoor laboratory to students in outdoor recreation, and biology, environmental, and marine science classes.
-Facilities that lie within the 40-acres of estuary land include the Outdoor Recreation Leadership building, Natural Resource and Environmental Studies building, Greenhouse, Outdoor Pavilion, Johnston Island, and the Ropes Challenge Course.
+The Estuarine Education Center opened in January 2008 and serves as an outdoor laboratory to students in biology, environmental, marine science classes, and Unmanned Maritime Systems Technology.
+Facilities that lie within the 40-acres of estuary land include the Outdoor Recreation Leadership building, Natural Resource and Environmental Studies building, Outdoor Pavilion, Johnston Island, and the Ropes Challenge Course.
 The center serves the public as well as the students and employees of MGCCC.
-Everyone is welcome!

 Haley Reeves Barbour Maritime Training Academy